dm03514/blog/devops/container-velocity-through-reduced-coordination/README.md

 ## Development/Deployment Overhead

-Runtime related are often "DRY" meaning

-Configuration management is usually the highest risk, most executed, and most poorly tested.
-Having  strict dependency on remote resources makes this difficult and time consuming to execute locally.

-Because of this there are Super long feedback loops on infrastructure changes.
+Since services have a naturally strict coupling between applications and the systems they run on, traditional dev and ops models (pre containers) require much cross-team coordination in order to successfully deliver software.
+Configuration management is usually the highest risk, most executed, and most poorly tested, which results in long feedback loops on infrastructure changes.

-because this is a request that all teams shares the queue can take hours or days

-creates a sequence diagrams where the feature team must synchronize with the operations team, which has a significant negative impact on throughput.
+The traditional (pre-container) dev and ops relationshipt Ccreates a sequence diagrams where the feature team must synchronize with the operations team, which has a significant negative impact on throughput.
 The same synchronization is often required during incidents, which leads to the inverse affect on MTTR, prolonging application service outages and degradation.
-The case of system, configuration or ops owned deployments create strict dependencies between operations and dev in order to deliver working software to production:
+An example of this is shown in the sequence diagram below.
+Traditional (pre-container) software deployment request development to coordinate and work with operations in order to deliver software:

 <p align="center">
   <img src="static/traditional_sequence.png">
 </p>

+In many cases containerized model removes the need for developers to coordinate with operations

 <p align="center">
   <img src="static/container_sequence.png">
 </p>

 Separate team is involved with value delivery , involving synchronization and organizational hops.
 These teams service multiple development teams and often have their own [queue](QUEUEING THEORY) of work taking hours or days, or potentially longer.

-<< FIRST EXAMPLE >>
-In this example the overhead is roughly ~30%.
-This may seem a lot but I have repeatedly found real life overheads to be around this amount.

-IN a containerized world where dev is decoupled from ops and no coordination with ops is not required shows this reduction:

-While these examples only focus on delivery there are many similiar beneifits come from ____

-These hand offs create a nightmare for delivery accounting, is the feature done when it's handed off?
-Many organizations have such long deployment loops stories are marked as DONE when they are merged into master and not when they are built and deployed.
-Feature Deployment
+Another way to see the affect of containers is to visualize where a team is spending its time during feature delivery.
+The gantt chart below shows a hypothetical example of a feature in a pre-container organization, that requires system or configuration related changes:

 <p align="center">
   <img src="static/pre_container_delivery.png">
 </p>

+In this example the overhead is roughly ~30%.
+This may seem a lot but I have repeatedly found real life overheads to be around this amount.
+In a containerized world where dev is decoupled from ops and no coordination with ops is not required shows this reduction:

 <p align="center">
   <img src="static/container_delivery_gantt.png">
 </p>

-What's the fastest conceivable time to explain a system change get someone to look at it? if someones' available it might be 10 minutes, but on the other end I've personally waited (and seen people wait) days.
-What's your average and median change time when cross team coordination is required? how long? does it take? if a 1 day (8 hour feature has a 2 hour review process that's 25% synchronization overhead)  a 5 day (8hours / day * 5=40 hour)with a 2 hour review process has a 5% overhead.
-The reason containers (docker) is so often mentioned with DevOps is because it enforces a strict technical abstraction between teams and ops which isn't [leaky](leak abstraction) (which is referred to as a platform.)
+While these examples only focus on delivery there are many similar benefits come from ____.
+These hand offs create a nightmare for delivery accounting, is the feature done when it's handed off?
+Many organizations have such long deployment loops stories are marked as DONE when they are merged into master and not when they are built and deployed.
+Feature Deployment.

+In order to model the affect that containerization may have on delivery velocity it's important to [understand what percentage of deployments require cross team (dev & ops) coordination, and how long is spent performing that coordination](https://medium.com/@dm03514/valuestream-devops-metrics-observing-delivery-across-multiple-systems-7ae76a6e8deb).

+---